-The Port's Sea Grant Fellows will have the opportunity to assist all of these programs, with an emphasis on environmental conservation, planning, and aquaculture and blue technology, through the two available fellowship opportunities:
+The Port's 2023 Sea Grant Fellows would have the opportunity to assist all of these programs, with an emphasis on aquaculture and blue technology, environmental conservation, and planning, through the three available fellowship opportunities:

+- Aquaculture and Blue Technology Fellowship

-- Environmental Conservation Fellowship - Coastal Policy and Planning Fellowship
+- Environmental Conservation Fellowship

+- Coastal Policy and Planning Fellowship

-A successful candidate for both positions must be able to work independently but also function as part of a multi-disciplinary team within Planning & Green Port and other Port departments such as Government & Civic Relations, Marketing & Communications, Maritime, and Engineering, as well as counterparts in other agencies and industry, with emphasis on communication, interpersonal skills, interaction with policy and regulatory information.
-There is little emphasis on direct scientific research, however, the ability to conduct detailed literature, legal, and administrative reviews and research will be an important contribution.
+A successful candidate for these fellowship positions must be able to work independently but also function as part of a multi-disciplinary team within the Planning and Environment Division and other Port departments such as Government & Civic Relations, Marketing & Communications, Maritime, Real Estate, Maritime, and Engineering, as well as counterparts in other agencies and industries.
+The professional development component of the fellowship has a strong emphasis on communication, inter-personal skills, interaction with policy and regulatory information.
+While there is limited opportunity in these positions for direct scientific research, the ability to conduct detailed literature, legal, and administrative reviews and research will be an important contribution.
 In addition, previous experience with or an interest in project management to assist with various projects, which may involve creating work plans and timelines, taking meeting minutes, drafting presentations and memos, and preparing reports.
 Strong organizational, listening, and writing skills and a willingness to work on and interact with a broad variety of projects will greatly enhance the fellowship.